Simple Paired Combinatorial Assignment: Welfare

 Students' choices of signals are determined by their relative preferences between courses and dorms (Proposition \ref{preferences_seperation}) and how competitive their favorite courses and dorms are (Proposition \ref{competition_seperation}).
 However, the final bundle a student receives is also mediated by tie-breaking, which could either harm or help coordination as seen in the motivating example.
 Without signaling, the mechanism can only resort to ad-hoc (random) tie-breaking which is uncorrelated with relative preferences.
-On the other hand where tie-breaking does not play a role and paired serial dictatorship induces a deterministic allocation (the courses and dorm each student is assigned to are constant in $r^c, r^d$), the resulting outcome is Pareto efficient.
+On the other hand, when tie-breaking does not play a role and paired serial dictatorship induces a deterministic allocation (the courses and dorm each student is assigned to are constant in $r^c, r^d$), the resulting outcome is Pareto efficient.
 In this case, allocating priorities via paired serial dictatorship is sufficient to resolve students' conflicts of interest in the course and dorm assignment stage.

-\begin{theorem} Any equilibrium of paired serial dictatorship that induces a deterministic allocation is Pareto efficient. \end{theorem}
+\begin{theorem} Any equilibrium of paired serial dictatorship that induces a deterministic allocation is Pareto efficient and envy-free. \end{theorem}

 The proof relies on showing that if some student were strictly better off under an alternative allocation that makes no students worse off, then that student must have had a profitable deviation from the original equilibrium.
 As such, even though we might expect externalities to arise from students switching priorities (one student reporting a higher signal to secure a spot in a certain class leads to some other student no longer being able to register for that class), each student best-responding to $\hat{s}$ in equilibrium fully mediates these externalities.
+At deterministic allocations, the ex-ante distribution over allocations is degenerate, and Proposition \ref{FOSD_envy_free} directly implies that deterministic allocations are envy-free.

 This result relies heavily on the induced allocation being deterministic.
 At random allocations, alternative definitions of Pareto efficiency must be used; the tie-breaking mechanism is instrumental for student utilities; and the link between signals and the courses and dorms attainable at those signals breaks down.
 Unfortunately, equilibria that induce deterministic allocations are not guaranteed to exist.
 If the signal space is too small, students are constrained in how granular they can report relative preferences; in the worst case of $\mcal S$ being a singleton, we arrive back at the complete randomization of independent RSD.
 On the other hand, expanding $\mcal S$ increases the expressivity of each student's signal, crowding out tie-breaking from being the key determinant of who gets what.
 Furthermore, this can only weakly increase the set of equilibria that induce deterministic allocations.